 I was the founding executive editor of Benetton’s Colors Magazine.

 I was a contributing editor at House & Garden, where I blogged about architecture for the magazine’s website, until it folded in November 2007.
 I was a contributing editor at Metropolitan Home where I wrote a series of features on innovative approaches to houses and housing until it folded in November 2009.

 I hate it when magazines drop dead on me.

-Lately, I’ve also been teaching.
-I’m a faculty member at the Design Research, Writing and Criticism graduate program at the School of Visual Arts.
+Since 2008, I’ve been a faculty member at the Design Research, Writing and Criticism graduate program at the School of Visual Arts.
 I teach a course in which I send students out onto the streets of New York City and try to teach them to judge for themselves the difference between a good building and a bad building, and to understand how the city changes over time.

 Here are some things I’m always interested in doing:

 * Teaching workshop versions of my SVA class.
 I’ve taught my “Truth & Beauty” workshop at Otis College of Art and Design in LA and the University of Texas, Austin.
 Each summer, I teach it as part of the Design Research summer intensive in New York.

 * I would love be a paid blogger again, writing about visual culture, housing, or architecture for the website of a smart publication or organization.
 And develop quality content for non-print formats.

 *And, yes, of course, I’m always open to magazine assignments and interesting copy writing gigs.